AOC3

 Amine oxidase, copper containing 3 (AOC3), also known as vascular adhesion protein (VAP-1) and HPAO is an enzyme that in humans is encoded by the AOC3 gene on chromosome 17.
-This protein is a member of the semicarbazide-sensitive amine oxidase (SSAO; aka primary amine oxidase) family of enzymes and is associated with many vascular diseases.
+This protein is a member of the semicarbazide-sensitive amine oxidase (SSAO; primary amine oxidase) family of enzymes and is associated with many vascular diseases.

 Structure

 VAP-1 is a type 1 membrane-bound glycoprotein that has a distal adhesion domain and an enzymatically active amine oxidase site outside of the membrane.
 The AOC3 gene is mapped onto 17q21 and has an exon count of 6.

 Function

 Amine oxidases are a family of enzymes that catalyze the oxidation of various endogenous amines, including histamine or dopamine.
 VAP-1 constitutes the copper dependent class of amine oxidases, such as lysyl oxidase or lysine demethylase, and is one of the four known in humans.
 The other class is flavin dependent such as monoamine oxidase (MAO) A and B. VAP-1, in particular, catalyzes the oxidative conversion of primary amines (methylamine and aminoacetone) to aldehydes (formaldehyde and methylglyoxal) ammonium and hydrogen peroxide in the presence of copper and quinone cofactor.

 VAP-1 is primarily localized on the cell surface on the adipocyte plasma membrane.
 However, circulating VAP-1 has been shown to be the main source of SSAO in human serum.
 Serum VAP-1 originates from many tissues.
 VAP-1 has adhesive properties, functional monoamine oxidase activity, and possibly plays a role in glucose handling, leukocyte trafficking, and migration during inflammation.
 This rise in metabolic products contributes to generating advanced glycation end-products and oxidative stress along with the monoamine detoxification in the organism.

 Like monoamine oxidase (MAO), VAP-1 can deaminate short-chain primary amines, but SSAO enzymes, including VAP-1, can tolerate several selective flavin-dependent MAO-A and MAO-B inhibitors like clorgiline, pargyline, and deprenyl, but are still sensitive to semicarbazide and other hydrazines, hydroxylamine and propargylamine.

 VAP-1 is found in the smooth muscle of blood vessels and various other tissues, and can mostly be found in two forms: tissue-bound and soluble isoforms.
 The tissue-bound SSAO is primarily located in the leukocytes, adipocytes, and the endothelium of highly vascularized tissues, including the kidney, liver, and gonads.
 Thus, this form participates in cellular differentiation, deposition of the ECM (extracellular matrix) in smooth muscle cells, lipid trafficking in adipocytes and control of muscular tone, by mechanisms that are not completely understood.
 The soluble form, which is commonly known as VAP-1, is a proinflammatory protein derived from shedding of the transmembrane protein.
 It is highly expressed on the endothelium of the lung and trachea, and absent from leukocytes and epithelial cells.
 It moderates leukocyte recruitment, is both an adhesion molecule and a primary amine oxidase, and plays a role in clinical disease.